-To ensure a foremost safe but also productive and distraction free learning environment, cellphones, smartwatches, laptops, tablets and other electronic devices are in general not allowed.
+To ensure a foremost safe but also productive and distraction free learning environment, cellphones, smartwatches, laptops, tablets and other electronic devices are in general not allowed in the lab.
+Videogames or messaging during class hour is not allowed and will have grade point deduction.
 There will be exceptions from that rule after explicit permission, for example if calculations are needed.